naobot/qty-cinema/_authors/jill.md

 ---
-short_name: jill
+short_name: Angelina Battais
-name: Jill Smith
+name: Angelina Battais
-position: Chief Editor
+position: ''

 ---
 Jill is an avid fruit grower based in the south of France.